gitgik/distributed-system-design/README.md

 - Since users' tieline will contain the most recent tweets, should we try to store our data in such a way that is optimized for scanning latest tweets?
 - How much and at what parts should we introduce cache to speed things up?
 - What components need better load balancing?

+## Step 7: Identifyng and resolving bottlenecks
+Discuss as many bottlenecks and the different approaches to mitigate them.

+- Is there a single point of failure?
+What are we doing to mitigate this?
+- Do we have enough replicas of data that if we lose a few servers, we can still serve our users?
+- Similary, do we have enough copies of different services running such that a few failures will not cause a total system shutdown?
+- How are we monitoring performance?
+Do we get alerts whenever critical system components fail or performance degrades?